RobVortex11/GRATITUDE-JOURNAL-NEW-1/gratitude.md

 I am very grateful to the Pursuit organization for allowing me to grow professionally, personally and helping me reinvent myself.
 Thank you!
 I am grateful to my family and friends for the support.
 I've decided to sharpen my skills and they are expereincing the transformation.
 I am grateful!
 I am grateful to my peer's feedback, they genuily make me grow.
+I am grateful to everyone at Pursuit.
+There's a solid and strong community here: people share, prepare, cook food for us!
+Help us when we are stock and make suggestions when we have questions.
+I am very grateful to all of them!